Unsafe firearm and cartridge combinations: Examples of common cartridge misuses

 In Norway there have been several examples of .308 Winchester cartridges being fired in Norwegian K98k surplus rifles rechambered for .30-06 Springfield.
-In Norwegian military nomenclature the first is called 7.62×51 mm (nicknamed "7.62 kort", literally 7.62 short), while the latter is called 7.62×63 mm (nicknamed "7.62 lang", literally 7.62 long).
-Both cartidges are very common hunting cartridges in Norway.
+In Norwegian military nomenclature the first is called 7.62×51 mm (nicknamed "7.62 kort", literally '7.62 short'), while the latter is called 7.62×63 mm (nicknamed "7.62 lang", literally '7.62 long').
+Both cartridges are very common hunting cartridges in Norway.
 The practice of firing the shorter .308 cartridge means that the case will lack support against the chamber walls in the .30-06 chamber, which will deform the brass heavily during firing.
 This can be dangerous and cause a case head separation.
 The phenomena was at one point so common that the brass formed from such firing earned the nickname .30 Idiot, "a cartridge named after its users".
 The confusion might have arisen due the many German rifles being left behind in Norway after World War II and subsequently used by the Norwegian Armed Forces.
-The Norwegian coastal artillery chose to keep their K98k's in their original 8x57 mm chambering, while the Norwegian Army og Norwegian Air Force rechambered their rifles at Kongsberg Våpenfabrikk. .30-06 was chosen, as this was the standard of the U.S. Army at that time, but the barrels were only marked as "7.62".
-In 1954, NATO introduced 7.62×51 mm NATO as their standard cartridge, and a small number of Mauser carbines were rebuilt to 7.62×51 mm with the designation "7,62 mm Mauser M98kF2" (with F2 meaning "forbedring 2", or literally improvement 2).
+The Norwegian coastal artillery chose to keep their K98k's in their original 8x57 mm chambering, while the Norwegian Army and Norwegian Air Force rechambered their rifles at Kongsberg Våpenfabrikk. .30-06 was chosen, as this was the standard of the U.S. Army at that time, but the barrels were only marked as "7.62".
+In 1954, NATO introduced 7.62×51 mm NATO as their standard cartridge.
 The sniper rifle Kongsberg M59 was also chambered for 7.62×51 mm.
 At the same time, 7.62×51 mm was the standard cartridge of the National Rifle Association of Norway, which could cause further confusion.
 Most of the Norwegian armed forces transitioned to the AG-3 from 1966, but Mauser actions chambered in .30-06 were used by the reserve forces in the Norwegian Home Guard until transition to the AG-3 was started in the early 1970s.
 Surplus rifles from the home guard chambered in .30-06 continued to be sold to military personnel, civilian shooters and hunters until around 2005.

 There is also an example of 8×57 mm cartridges being fired in .30-06 rifles, which produced empty casings humorously nicknamed "7.62×57".
 In one instance at least four rounds were fired before the error was discovered, and the firearm did not explode.